Sulstice/cocktail-shaker/README.md

 Genesis
 =======

-Cocktail Shaker began when one developer/scientist wanted an open source drug library.
+cocktail-shaker began when one developer/scientist wanted an open source drug library.

 - Lead Developer [Suliman sharif](http://sulstice.github.io/)
 - Artwork [Elena Chow](http://www.chowelena.com/)
 - Technical Documentation [Rose Gierth](https://www.linkedin.com/in/rose-gierth-69a4a083/)

-Now Cocktail Shaker looks to build on the expertise of these developers/scientists and the broader open-science community to build an effective drug library.
+Now cocktail-shaker looks to build on the expertise of these developers/scientists and the broader open-science community to build an effective drug library.